mionova/100DaysOfCode-Challenge/README.md

 **Date**: August 7, 2021

-**Today's JavaScript Progress**: I built a slide-in on scroll so that the images slide into view when the user scrolls down on a page.
+**Today's JavaScript Progress**: Built a slide-in on scroll so that the images slide into view when the user scrolls down on a page.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-071)
 &nbsp;